What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 • severe dry hair, hair loss and slow growth;

-• brittle nails and the presence of spots and fungal infections on them;
+• brittle nails and the presence of stains and fungal infections on them;

-• crackles and sores in the corners of the lips;
+• cracking and sores in the corners of the lips;

 • cramps and tingling in the legs;

-• distortion of taste, smell, strange taste preferences (I want to eat chalk, lime, clay or even earth, and the smell of acetone or, for example, gasoline seems pleasant).
+• distortion of taste, smell, strange taste preferences (you want to eat chalk, lime, clay or even earth, and the smell of acetone or, for example, gasoline seems pleasant).

-In case of any of the above manifestations, it is necessary to consult a doctor, pass the appropriate tests and, if necessary, begin treatment and recovery.
+If any of the above manifestations occur, you must consult a doctor, undergo appropriate tests and, if necessary, begin treatment and recovery.

-For the normal formation of hemoglobin in the blood, certain conditions in the body must be observed, the malfunctions of which become the reason why hemoglobin decreases.
-Let's examine these factors in more detail.
+For the normal formation of hemoglobin in the blood, certain conditions in the body must be met, the failure of which becomes the reason why hemoglobin decreases.
+Let's look at these factors in more detail.

-What causes low hemoglobin?
-The main danger lies in the fact that human organs and tissues are not sufficiently nourished and saturated with oxygen.
-If a person has low hemoglobin, symptoms appear quickly and a number of unpleasant ailments appear in a person, malfunctions occur in immune system, colds overtake more and more often, and even lead to complications.
-If the hemoglobin level is slightly lowered, then the problem can be solved relatively quickly, using proper diet.
-But unfortunately on early stages it is quite difficult to diagnose anemia, because there may be no signs of low hemoglobin, and in advanced cases it is much more difficult to restore it.
+What does low hemoglobin lead to?
+The main danger is that human organs and tissues are not sufficiently nourished and saturated with oxygen.
+If a person low hemoglobin, symptoms appear quickly and a number of unpleasant ailments appear in a person, disruptions occur in immune system, colds are catching up more and more often, and even lead to complications.
+If the hemoglobin level is slightly reduced, then the problem can be solved relatively quickly with the help of proper diet.
+But unfortunately, on early stages Anemia is quite difficult to diagnose, because signs of low hemoglobin may be absent, and in advanced cases it is much more difficult to restore it.

 Nutrition that eliminates the decrease in hemoglobin in the blood